Program Requirements

 Process and Suggested Timeline

-Junior Year, Spring Semester:
+Junior Year, Spring Semester

 1. Talk with a faculty advisor about possible projects.

-2. Complete the Honors Proposal Form and submit it to the SDS Undergraduate Director(s).
+2. Complete the Honors Proposal Form and submit it to the student's faculty advisor, who will then submit the form and distinction specification information to the Director of Undergraduate Studies and the Academic Coordinator.

-Senior Year:
+Senior Year

 1. By the end of January, provide the advisor with a draft abstract and outline of the paper.